vEnhance/1802/src/preface.typ

   than having any real understanding, and I apologize that you have to suffer through it.
 ]--- you have to answer each question in 5-10 minutes.
-So on the flip side, you will probably be pleasantly surprised when you find that 50%-80% of your midterm questions can be solved by turning _off_ your brain and following recipes to the letter.
+So on the flip side, you will probably be pleasantly surprised when you find that 50%-80% of real midterm questions can be solved by turning _off_ your brain and following recipes to the letter.
 It has to be this way because of the short time limit and the amount of material.

-All this is to say to *not be discouraged if you find the exercises on the hard side*.
+All this is to say to *not be discouraged if you find the exercises in this book harder*.
 It's by design.
 The real exam will have a lot of cookie-cutter no-thought questions in return for the short time limit.

-(Like most textbooks, the starred exercises are the hardest ones.)
+(Like most textbooks, the starred exercises are more challenging.)

 == [SIDENOTE] Acknowledgments